 If you notice rendering issues, consider testing on both video styles to identify which is more suited for the device you are using.
 See installing manufacturer video drivers on Windows devices for more details about installing suited drivers for your device.

-If your video is correctly rendered in Windows Media Player windows application but not in Intuiface, update the driver for your PC's graphics card as described in this article.
+If your video is correctly rendered in the Windows application Windows Media Player but not in Intuiface, update the driver for your PC's graphics card as described in this article.

 Windows Media Player style is known not to resume properly after windows exit from sleep or hibernation mode

 Windows Media Player style may prevent the PC to go into sleep or hibernation mode.
 This can be avoided by following the instruction here.

 Support for transparent videos - on Windows PCs only - requires the use of the VLC Media Player and the following formats / codecs:

 - Apple Quicktime (MOV) with PNG compression (32bit)